 - Atmospheric Chemistry: Planets and Life Beyond Earth available now

 A short two-week course exploring the extraordinary world of atmospheric chemistry.
 It covers the planetary atmospheres of our solar system and beyond, and considers the possibility of life beyond Earth.

-- Exploring Our Ocean
+- Exploring Our Ocean available now

 This course looks at the half of the world which is covered by deep ocean, and how humans affect these areas.

 - Soils: Introducing the World Beneath Our Feet – 4 week course available now

 given by Carly Stevens from Lancaster University, introduces soil science, life in the soil, why it is so important and threats to soil.
 There will be some hands-on activities to give you practical experience of assessing soil properties and conditions.
 As usual the course is free with benefits unlocked for a small fee.

 - Moons – 8 week course starting Monday 15 February